Understanding PPD Training

 How are our courses structured?

-This is a blended mode of delivery incorporating in class, work, and external studies and research.
-It may include online portions and recognition of prior learning (RPL).
+This is a blended mode of delivery incorporating life skills and experience, work, external studies and research.
+It will include online portions and recognition of prior learning (RPL).

 Here are some strategies for using this model of training to suit your needs:

-A one week intensive in the classroom, then spend time working on the assignments in your own time and place, then come a second time to another one week intensive to refresh and complete your training.
-The 5 days is a great overview and sets the context of the course.
+A one week (5 day) intensive classroom session (Group Bookings only – contact office for pricing and availability).
+On completion of the classroom session spend time working on the assignments in your own time and place.
+Attend further coaching days (posted on our website) as additional support to your learning.
+The 5 day course is a great overview and sets the context of the course for those who need more depth to their training.
 RPL opportunities can be integrated into this time.

 How are our courses structured?